Reviewing your Financial Aid Letter

 How to Determine What you May Owe for your College Bill

-A billing statement is created for each fall semester, release by July 15th, and spring semester, released by December 15th.
+A billing statement is created for each fall semester and spring semester.
+Usually bills are released by July 15th for fall and December 15th for spring.
 To calculate the amount for your billing statement for each semester, first divide the costs and financial aid on your award letter by two to receive the semester amounts.
 You may follow the formula below:

 (Tuition + Room + Board + Health Insurance) minus (-) Financial Aid = Balance due for semester.

 Enrollment deposits are added as a credit to the first billing statement generated for your account, which will reduce the balance due.